Skip to main content

 Amun-Re of Thebes was the dominant state god of the 18th Dynasty.
 The Karnak temple complex was the largest religious complex in the ancient world.
 Amun's priesthood was politically and economically significant; the high priest of Amun was one of the most powerful men in Egypt.

 Hatshepsut's piety toward Amun-Re was the central religious claim of her reign.
-Her monumental works at Karnak (the obelisks, the Red Chapel, the Eighth Pylon, bark shrines) were all dedicated to Amun.
-The obelisk inscription reads: "I have done this with a loving heart for my father Amun... not deviating from what he ordained."
+Her monumental works at Karnak (two pairs of obelisks, the Red Chapel, the Eighth Pylon, bark shrines) were all dedicated to Amun.
+Devotion to Amun-Re as "father" runs through her building inscriptions, most famously the obelisk text: "I have done this with a loving heart for my father Amun... not deviating from what he ordained."

-The high priest of Amun under Hatshepsut was Hapuseneb, who held multiple high offices and supported the regime.
+The high priest of Amun under Hatshepsut was Hapuseneb, who held multiple high offices (including overseeing works at Deir el-Bahri) and whose loyalty secured the cooperation of Egypt's most powerful priesthood for the regime.

 The most sophisticated piece of religious propaganda from the reign is the divine birth relief series at Deir el-Bahri (south wall, middle colonnade).